John Morgan, 6th Baron Tredegar: Early life and ancestry

 Morgan's parents divorced in 1921, following an affair between his mother and Ralph Kirby, who she would marry the day following the finalisation of the divorce; Morgan's father took custody of him and his sister, Avis.
 Morgan's father never remarried, and his mother died in 1929.
 Morgan joined the Territorial Army, becoming a second lieutenant in the 24th Battalion, London Regiment, on 19 December 1927, resigning from the post on 19 February 1930.
+It is considered that aside from his army service, Morgan never appeared to have an occupation.
 Following his resignation from the army, Morgan lived as an expatriate in New Zealand and Australia, where he was engaged in writing a novel based on his travels, before returning to London in 1932.
 The following year he continued writing, spending a number of months in Ceylon with his sister, Avis.
+In the late 1930s, Morgan studied painting under Leonard Fuller at the newly established St Ives School of Painting.

 At the beginning of the Second World War, Morgan rejoined the British Army, becoming a second lieutenant in the King's Own Scottish Borderers (KOSB) on 15 December 1939.
 Morgan served in Scotland and the Middle East, joining the Reconnaissance Corps on 14 January 1941.
 Morgan transferred back to the KOSB on 29 September 1943 as a lieutenant.
 With the war over, Morgan resigned his commission on 19 November 1945, being granted the honorary rank of captain.

 Inheritance

 Between 1934 and 1949, John Morgan's first cousin, Evan Morgan, 2nd Viscount Tredegar, was head of the Morgan family and occupier of Tredegar House.
 Evan spent copiously during his life with a menagerie of bears, birds, and kangaroos installed at the family home, while his weekend house parties played host to the likes of H.G Wells and Aldous Huxley.
 Although a Roman Catholic, Evan had a fascination with the occult and enjoyed a long friendship with Aleister Crowley.
 Despite marrying twice, Evan was homosexual and died without children leaving his 75 year old uncle Frederic as his heir.
 While Frederic and Evan did not enjoy good relations, John and Evan shared a mutual loathing.

 As a result of Evan's eccentricities, by the end of the 1940s the family's fortune was depleted.
-Between 1946 and 1947, several meetings took place between the trustees of the Tredegar Estates in an attempt to recover the lost capital.
-With Evan refusing to transfer any of the estate to John, and Frederic refusing Evan's suggestion to sell parts of the estate, no agreements were made meaning Frederic inherited the Welsh estates, the barony, the baronetcy and an inheritance tax bill of £1,000,000.
+Between 1946 and 1947, several meetings took place between the trustees of the Tredegar Estate in an attempt to recover the lost capital.
+With Evan refusing to transfer any of the estate to John, and Frederic refusing Evan's suggestion to sell parts of the estate, no agreements were made.
+On Evan's death in 1949, Frederic inherited the Tredegar Estate, the barony, the baronetcy and a death-duty tax bill of £1,000,000.